There are no tests to diagnose chemo brain. Cancer survivors who experience these symptoms often score within normal ranges on memory tests.

 - Tracking and understanding what influences memory problems.
 Carefully tracking your memory problems may reveal ways to cope.
 For instance, if you become more easily distracted when you're hungry or tired, you could schedule difficult tasks that require extra concentration for the time of day when you feel your best.

-- Learning coping strategies.
+- Using coping strategies.
 You may learn new ways of doing everyday tasks to help you concentrate.
 For instance, you may learn to take notes or make an outline of written material as you read.
 Or a therapist may help you learn ways of speaking that help you commit conversations to memory and then retrieve those memories later.

 Medications that are sometimes used in people with these symptoms include: